marvyyyn/ResolumeUSBMidiBuzzer/README.md

 ### Preparing your Arduino
 Please read the [guide at Sparkfun](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all) for how to setup the Arduino Pro Micro.

+## Install libraries
+You need to install the [USBMIDI library](https://github.com/BlokasLabs/USBMIDI).

+## Flashing
-Than load the Arduino project from this github and flash it to the Arduino.
+Load the Arduino project from this github and flash it to the Arduino.

 ### Wireing the buzzer
 It is really simple, just connect as follows:

 <img src="https://github.com/marvyyyn/ResolumeUSBMidiBuzzer/raw/master/wireing.png" width="250">

-###
+### Setup in Resolume
-setup in resolume
+The Arduino will automaticly register as a MIDI controller.
+In Resolume go to preferences -> MIDI and activitate the input.
+After that you can map your actions like shown in the [Resolume documentation](https://resolume.com/support/midi-shortcuts).

 ## Ideas & basic notes
 * The midi note can only be changed while programing the Arduino.
 Maybe i add a dip switch or a rotary encoder to setup the note and use multiple buzzers.
 * The Arduino could be used for more than one buzzer.
 Or taster.
 Or Poti.
 Use it for whatever you want.
-* I will build a wifi/osc version soon.
+* WLAN/OSC version comming soon.

-## Having some fun
+## Enjoy!
 <img src="https://github.com/marvyyyn/ResolumeUSBMidiBuzzer/raw/master/fun.gif" width="250">
+Please consider to buy me a [coffee](https://www.buymeacoffee.com/marvyn).

 ## Disclaimer
 Use on your own risk!